Segfault-Inc/Multicorn/pages/implementing-an-fdw.rst

     ``CREATE FOREIGN TABLE`` statement, minus the wrapper option.

 ``columns``
-    A list of the columns names given during the table creation.
+    A mapping of the columns names given during the table creation, associated to their types.
+    Ex: {'test': 'character varying'}

 Our access point do not need any options, thus we will only need to keep a reference to the columns: